GPurgatorio/Master-Computer-Science-ICT/README.md

 VLAN are useful to manage the access control to some resources (and avoid to access to some subnetwork from other subnetwork).

-## Switch Anatomy
+### Switch Anatomy
 A switch is an ASIC (application-specific integrated circuit).
 It can be proprietary architecture or non-proprietary.

 It can be see as two plane that cooperate, the control plane and the data plane.
 The first runs an OS (Linux, BSD...) and expose a CLI to configure it.
 The second plana manges the data.

-Now some standard are trying to impose a common structure to the network elements (switch included) to facilitate the creation of standard ochestration and automation tools.
+Now some standard are trying to impose a common structure to the network elements (switch included) to facilitate the creation of standard orchestration and automation tools.

-Datacenter's switches are useually non-blocking.
+Datacenter's switches are usually non-blocking.
 It basically means that this switches have the forwarding capacity that supports concurrently all ports at full port capacity.

-# Storage
+# Disks and Storage
 After the fabric, another fondamental component of a datacenter is the storage.
 The storage can be provided with various tecnologies.
 The simple one is that the disk are put inside each servers and are used as we use the disk on our laptop.
 Of course it is not useful is we have a bunch of data to manage, and some networking solution can be better to use.

+### Interfaces

+- SATA
+- SAS
+- NVMe: controller-less, protocol used over PCI express bus
+- ...

+### Redundancy

+[RAID](https://en.wikipedia.org/wiki/RAID#Standard_levels) stands for Redundant Array of Independent Disks.
+The more common RAID configurations are:

+- RAID-0: striping
+- RAID-1: mirroring
+- RAID-5: block-level striping with distributed parity
+- RAID-6: block-level striping with double distributed parity.

+### IOPS

+Input/output operations per second is an input/output performance measurement used to characterize computer storage devices

 ## Network Attached Storage (NAS)
 NAS is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.
 NAS systems are networked appliances which contain one or more storage drives, often arranged into logical, redundant storage containers or RAID.
 They typically provide access to files using network file sharing protocols such as NFS, SMB/CIFS, or AFP.